 Specifically: Describe these bosses a little more in-depth.

-A boss named "Pachi-Pachi", labeled and designed as a Pachinko machine can be selected in the game's debug menu.
-The boss's only attack is a non-animated flame that comes out of the boss's head.
-Throughout the fight, blue/black colored balls fall, though not colored the same way as other parryable objects, the black balls can be parried.
+A boss named "Pachi-Pachi", labeled and designed as a Pachinko machine, can be selected in the game's debug menu.
+The boss' only attack is a non-animated flame that comes out of its head.
+Throughout the fight, blue/black colored balls fall; though not colored the same way as other parryable objects, the black balls can be parried.
+Upon defeat, it will perform a seemingly complete death animation, and take you back to the King Dice fight.
 This boss has a death quote, but the boss picture is missing.

 Also found in the debug menu is a boss called "Light".
-The boss is basically a crudely drawn thing.
-This boss has no attacks.
+The boss is basically a crudely drawn thing and has no attacks.
 When the battle begins, cutouts of Jared Moldenhauer's head fly in a straight angle.
 It also lacks a death quote.

-There are four weapons and one charm unused in the game.
+There are four weapons and one charm that are unused in the game.
 These unused items can be used using the level select.

-May got some names mixed up.
-Please fix if it isn't correct, improve information.
+May have some names mixed up.
+Please fix if it isn't correct, and improve information.

-This weapon is similar to the spreadshot weapon in the game, but can be more focused in a certain direction, if the player uses the aim button while shooting.
-This weapon is the only one that can pass through objects to hit an enemy, compared to all the other weapons in the game, it is one of the weakest one.
-This weapon was cut before an EX was programmed.
+This weapon is similar to the spreadshot weapon in the game, but can be more focused in a certain direction if the player uses the aim button while shooting.
+This weapon is the only one that can pass through objects to hit an enemy, though compared to all the other weapons in the game it's one of the weakest ones.

 This weapon is exclusive to the plane fights, similar to the first weapon in the game, when using a card, multiple shoot out in a circular angle similar to the earlier builts of the default shooter's EX.
 This weapon is somewhat weak, but it can build up EX cards quickly.